carterax/crowdship/docs/CampaignFactory.md

 |`_campaign` | address |    Address of campaign instance
 ---
 ### featureCampaign
->        Called by a campaign owner seeking to be approved and ready to receive contributions
+>        Purchases time for which the specified campaign will be featured.
+Restricted to

 #### Declaration